Your Monash College life begins now!

 Step 3: Order your Monash student ID card

-You may continue to this step only after you have successfully set up your Monash account and attended first day of Orientation.
-If you had a Monash ID card from an earlier course, you may skip this step and use the current card until it is expired.
+You may continue to this step only after you have successfully enrolled in your units and your course has started.
+If you had a Monash ID card from an earlier course, you may skip this step and use the current card until it expires.

 TIP: The first step requires you to upload some photo ID such as your passport to verify your identity.
 This is separate to the photo you provide for your student card.